Use shotguns and rifles safely for wildlife management and sporting purposes

 You need to know and understand:

-1. the relevant legal restrictions controlling the ownership and use of firearms for pest control and sporting purposes
+- the relevant legal restrictions controlling the ownership and use of firearms for wildlife management and sporting purposes

-3. the process for applying for a shotgun or sporting rifle certificate for pest control and sporting purposes
+- the process for applying for a shotgun or sporting rifle certificate for wildlife management and sporting purposes

-7. how to select the correct ammunition for shotguns and rifles and what should be considered
+- how to select the correct ammunition for shotguns and rifles, the current nation-specific legislation and codes of practice regarding the use of different types of ammunition, and what else should be considered

-9. what to consider when selecting the firing position and stance to discharge shotguns and rifles for pest control and sporting purposes
+- what to consider when selecting the firing position and stance to discharge shotguns and rifles for wildlife management and sporting purposes

-10. the aids that can be used to assist with rifle shooting and how they are used
+- the aids that can be used to assist with rifle shooting and how these are used

 Scope/range